egoswami1/cse15l-lab-reports/week9-report.md

 # Part 2 - Reflection

-The coolest thing I learned in the second half of the quarter was definetly vim.
+The coolest thing I learned in the second half of the quarter was definitely vim.
 While it looks inconvenient if you have access to a text editor I still think it is pretty cool to be able to edit and update entire files using only the terminal.
 In the future I might even just use vim to edit files because it's kind of fun to do.
 I also found that being able to commit changed files directly from the terminal back to github is very useful.
 Saves a lot of unneeded transfering steps.